 What is Abolition?

 Where we need to start is by increasing empathy.
 It may be hard to imagine how to solve many of our social problems because it’s not that you don’t want people to thrive; it’s that you think it will cost you too much for someone else to get more.
+We need to create a society that frees us from dependence on the wage entirely!

 We have the tools to create an abolitionist world; we just need to use the tools we have to raise up the bottom of society.
 No one has all the answers, and it will be a process that unfolds as we do it, but we need to do it because the goal is so worth it.
 In that way, abolitionists are people who haven’t given up on the world.

-We need a culture of connection.
+We also need a culture of connection.
 Capitalism causes alienation.
 What if we assumed people deserve everything and work backwards from there?
 Even when people fail to meet your expectations, it is often because they are drowning in this system.
 When you get frustrated with slow service, you aren’t seeing the service worker on the edge of tears, trying their hardest and barely making rent.

 The underlying assumptions of abolition are:

-We all deserve to live
+We all deserve to live and have our basic needs met

 We can get to a better world